What is StatBroadcast®

-StatBroadcast® Systems, formerly known as BCS Stats Systems, is a sports statistics technology and media relations partner for athletic programs and events.
+StatBroadcast® Systems is a sports statistics technology and media relations partner for athletic programs and events.
 We help deliver and distribute real-time statistics information from sports events to a variety of different platforms and audiences.

 Since that time, StatBroadcast® has grown into the leading provider of statistics technologies for collegiate athletics nationwide, and expanded its product lines to include StatMonitr wireless screens, StatMonitr web stats and StatBroadcast® Live for the web, mobile phones and multimedia.
-StatBroadcast® now provides support for more than 10 college football bowl games, 80 NCAA athletic programs, 15 conferences and NCAA championship events, including the Division-I basketball, baseball and football championships.
+StatBroadcast® now provides support for more than 35 college football bowl games, over 250 NCAA athletic programs, has expanded into the NAIA and NJCAA junior college markets and the high school markets at both the regular season and state championship levels, 30 conferences, the College Football Playoffand NCAA championship events, spanning all three Divisions.

 StatBroadcast® Systems headquarters is located in Tempe, Arizona, and is a privately-owned tradename and holding of The Radiak Group LLC, a registered Arizona entity.
 For contact information, please click here.

 StatBroadcast® Executive Team